-The SPCR funds open access policy and the process can be found on page 28-29.
-OA fees for the principle publication from your research will be paid by the School, providing it has been seen by the School Communications Officer beforehand and includes the NIHR acknowledgement and disclaimer.
+The SPCR funds open access fees for the primary publication from your research, providing it has been seen by the School beforehand and includes the NIHR acknowledgement and disclaimer.

-Find out more about communicating your research on the SPCR website: (www.spcr.nihr.ac.uk/about-us/SPCR-outputs).
+Find out more about communicating your research on the SPCR website: (www.spcr.nihr.ac.uk/aboutus/SPCR-outputs).